kairosity/mp4-lionize/README.md

 # Strategy

 ## Project Goals
-To create a web application that successfully showcases Lionize's services and offers clients access to a B2B order and payment portal, that both enhances their user experience *and* increases Lionize's customer loyalty and trust.
+To create a web application that successfully showcases Lionize's services and offers clients access to a B2B shopping and payment portal, that both enhances their user experience *and* increases Lionize's customer loyalty and trust.

 ## Target Users
 As outlined above Lionize's target market are businesses in need of digital marketing services.
 SMEs, sole traders and larget corporations all fall under this umbrella.